bradcerasani/bradcerasani.me/entries/Invest-In-People.md

-title: Invest In People
+title: Invest in People
-excerpt: Def Jam Recordings and recreating Verne Ho’s sketch notes on the web.
+excerpt: Thoughts on inspiring people and recreating sketch notes on the web.
 date: 2013-11-20
 tags: general
 ---